locationtech/geomesa/docs/user/kafka/index_config.rst

 For more advanced use-cases, additional in-memory index structures can be created to satisfy non-spatial queries.
 This can be enabled by setting the ``kafka.cache.cqengine`` data store parameter to ``true``.
-This will enable `CQEngine <https://github.com/npgall/cqengine>`__ indices on each SimpleFeature attribute.
+This will enable `CQEngine <https://github.com/npgall/cqengine>`__ indices on each SimpleFeature attribute that is marked with a ``cq-index=true`` flag in the type definition.
+See :ref:`attribute_options` for details.
 Note that this may require more processing than the standard index.
-Also, as each attribute will be read on load, it should not be used with lazy deserialization (see next).

 Lazy Deserialization
 --------------------